-NYSED Sponsored Programs LEADING TO THE ADDITION OF A BILINGUAL EXTENSION TO A TEACHING CERTIFICATE
+INTENSIVE TEACHER INSTITUTE (ITI) NYSED SPONSORED PROGRAMS LEADING TO THE ADDITION OF A BILINGUAL EXTENSION TO A TEACHING CERTIFICATE

-The 15 credit NYSED sponsored Bilingual Extension Certificate permits qualified applicants, who hold an approved NYS base teaching certificate in a NYSED approved content area/level to earn NYS initial/professional/permanent bilingual extension to their current initial/professional or permanent certificate.
-These teacher candidates must meet all program prerequisites and are required to complete all the below listed courses, demonstrate appropriate experience in teaching ESL students, as well as passing the NYSED required BEA examination.
-A copy of a valid teaching certificate, and a language proficiency sample are additional admissions requirements.
+The 15-credit NYSED sponsored Bilingual Extension Certificate permits qualified applicants who hold an approved NYS base teaching certificate in a NYSED-approved content area/level to earn a NYS initial/professional/permanent bilingual extension to their current initial/professional or permanent certificate.
+These teacher candidates must meet all program prerequisites and are required to complete all the below listed courses, demonstrate appropriate experience in teaching bilingual students, as well as pass the NYSED required BEA examination.
+A copy of a valid base teaching certificate, and a language proficiency sample are additional admissions requirements.

 The bilingual extension when granted by the NYSED demonstrates the candidate's competency to teach English Language Learners (ELLs) in bilingual mainstream classes.
-Candidates for this scholarship incentive need to apply to NYSED.gov for acceptance to this tuition free program.
-For additional information, please contact the Department Chair for Literacy and Multilingual Studies.
+Candidates for this scholarship incentive need to apply to NYSED.gov for acceptance to this tuition-free program.
+For additional information, please contact the department chair for Literacy and Multilingual Studies.